girtel/breathe_website/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Main Researcher
+    - Main Researchers
     - Research Group
-    - External Collaborators
 design:
-  show_interests: false
+  show_interests: true
-  show_role: false
+  show_role: true
-  show_social: false
+  show_social: true
-  show_image: false
+  show_image: true
   show_link: false
-  bootstrapcol: 4
 ---

 The project is developed within the Technical University of Cartagena, in the [Telecommunication Networks Engineering Group](https://girtel.upct.es)